Single Sign-on (SSO) via SAML 2.0

 Feature Upvote uses the widely-supported SAML 2.0 standard for SSO.

-SAML 2.0 is supported by many services, including Microsoft’s Azure Active Directory and Google’s Google Workspace (previously known as G Suite).
+SAML 2.0 is supported by many services, including Microsoft’s Entra ID (previously known as Azure Active Directory) and Google’s Google Workspace (previously known as G Suite).
 You should be able to use any SAML 2.0 service.
-The main challenge is that each SAML 2.0 service seems to use different terminology for the same concepts.
+The main challenge is that each SAML 2.0 service uses different terminology for the same concepts.

 Configuring SAML 2.0 for Feature Upvote requires technical knowledge.
 It should be performed by someone with experience in SAML 2.0 configuration or administration.